All Episodes

 No, I'm not going to play the audio.

-It's from Chatsworth Osborne Jr.'s website, the Daily Caller.
+It's from Chatsworth Osborne Jr.'s website, The Daily Caller.

-As part of a new era of civil rights at the Department of Agriculture, the Secretary of Agriculture, Tom Vilsack, announced Monday that Hispanic and women farmers and ranchers who believe simply believe that the USDA discriminated against them can file claims to get a piece of at least 1.33 billion dollars in cash awards and
+As part of a new era of civil rights at the Department of Agriculture, the Secretary of Agriculture, Tom Vilsack, announced Monday that Hispanic and women farmers and ranchers who believe,

-tax relief payments and up to 160 million dollars in farm debt relief beginning this week.
+simply believe that the USDA discriminated against them can file claims to get a piece of at least $1.33 billion in cash awards and tax relief payments and up to $160 million in farm debt relief beginning this week.

-Women ranchers all over the place, Hispanic ranchers everywhere out there, uh, and farmers who feel the agency denied their loan or loan servicing applications because of their race or gender at various periods from 1981 to 2000 can file claims alleging discrimination from September 24th, 2012 to March 25th next year for a slice of the payout.
+And farmers who feel the agency denied their loan or loan servicing applications because of their race or gender at various periods from 1981 to 2000 can file claims alleging discrimination from September 24th, 2012 to March 25th next year for a slice of the payout.

 In February 2011, Vilsack announced the historic path to justice for Hispanic and women farmers to offer them an outlet to receive compensation for past wrongs without having to go to court, without having to prove discrimination.